 It kind of reminds me a little bit of Obama negotiating with Republicans.

-All he'd have to do is threaten a a government shutdown, and everyone was scared to death of their own shadow.
+All he'd have to do is threaten a government shutdown, and everyone was scared to death of their own shadow.

-So there was some fear here taking this on, correct?
+So, there was some fear here taking this on, correct?

-I mean, the idea of impeaching a civil officer was a tool that was given to us in the Constitution, and we can whine and cry about the Obama administration all all we want.
+I mean, the idea of impeaching a civil officer was a tool that was given to us in the Constitution, and we can whine and cry about the Obama administration all we want, but if we can actually stand up for ourselves, take our own destiny in our own hands, that tool that was given to us by the founders is impeachment.

 Yeah.